C major chord

 Chords that sound good together with C major

-The primary chords that sound good to combine with C in chord progressions are: Dm, Em, F, G, Am.
+The primary chords to combine with C in chord progressions are: Dm, Em, F, G, Am.

 Follow-up chords